 Wonderland to the east

-Located in Cao Xuyen Village, Quoc Toan Commune, Tra Linh District, more than 3.5km long at an altitude of 700m above sea level, the pass is one of the most beautiful in Cao Bang.
+Located in Cao Xuyen cillage, Quoc Toan commune, Tra Linh district, more than 3.5km long at an altitude of 700m above sea level, the pass is one of the most beautiful in Cao Bang.

-Tran Van Tan, head of the Institute of Geosciences and Natural resources, Ministry of Environment and Natural Resources, said the pass winds between two high limestone mountain ranges and constitutes, at its bottom, an exceptional geosite.
+Tran Van Tan, Director of the Institute of Geosciences and Natural Resources under the Ministry of Environment and Natural Resources, said the pass winds between two high limestone mountain ranges and constitutes, at its bottom, an exceptional geosite.
 Here, in contact with limestone (white rock) can be seen a blackish green rock with rounded shape – the so-called pillow basalt.

-“Besides the exceptional geological interest, Ma Phuc is also a place of intangible heritage,” said Chu Thị Vinh, deputy head of Tra Linh District.
+“Besides the exceptional geological interest, Ma Phuc is also a place of intangible heritage,” said Chu Thi Vinh, Vice Chairwoman of the Tra Linh District People’s Committee.

-Leaving Ma Phuc Pass, we reached Angel Eye Mountain in Quoc Toan Commune, Tra Linh District.
+Leaving Ma Phuc Pass, visitors can travel to Angel Eye Mountain in Quoc Toan commune, Tra Linh district.